 Group Enterprise continues to focus on offering companies comprehensive and integrated infocomm technology (ICT) solutions and initiatives to strengthen customer engagement.
-This includes broadening our solution portfolio to cover new areas of customer need, such as cloud computing, cyber security and Internet of Things (IoT) solutions for smart cities.
+This includes broadening our solution portfolio to cover new areas of customer needs, such as cloud computing, cyber security and digital solutions for smart cities and enterprises.